DORISSLEE/essays/Taiwan/README.md

 The climate ranges from tropical in the south to subtropical in the north, and is governed by the East Asian Monsoon.
 <br>

 Summers are hot and humid.
-And winter are kind of cold.
+And winters are kind of cold.

 <br>
 <br>